railslove/meine-checkins/README.md

 ## How does it work?

-The functionality offered by this app is simple.
 The app will automatically fill these check-in forms for the user.

 First time the app will ask the user to fill its data letting the user know the data will stay private and stored on the phone.
 After this step the user can scan a QR code and have the check-in form automatically filled within the app.

 Navigation to the current check-in and a journal of check-ins the user filled in with the app.

-All this information is stored on the phone.
+All this information is stored in the phone.

 ## Contribute